Battleground power plays rage as everyday politics go quiet

 Even as the virus raged in Pennsylvania, Republicans in Harrisburg pushed through legislation aimed at reversing the shutdown edicts of Democratic Gov. Tom Wolf, painting him as unconcerned with struggling families.

-Democrats countered that Republicans were trying to throw workers back into the pandemic's path.
+Democrats said that Republicans were trying to throw workers back into the pandemic’s path.

-“Let the world know whose lives are we willing to sacrifice,” Democratic Rep. Jordan Harris of Philadelphia said a day earlier.
+“Let the world know whose lives are we willing to sacrifice,” Democratic Rep. Jordan Harris of Philadelphia said.

 The tension is most pronounced in Michigan, where the outbreak is far worse than in any of the other northern political battlegrounds.

-Republicans last week sharply trimmed the emergency order Whitmer hoped to extend to June, before she struck back with a sweeping disaster declaration.
+Two weeks ago, Republicans sharply trimmed the emergency order Whitmer hoped to extend to June.

 “Michigan’s recovery will take much longer and its economic impact will be much more devastating than it needed to be,” Republican House Speaker Lee Chatfield said.

-Note: This story was first published on April 19, 2020.
-It was updated on April 20, 2020, to correct the timing of Whitmer’s declaration.
-She responded before GOP action, not afterward.
-It also corrects the timing of Republicans’ trimming the emergency order in Michigan.
-Republicans trimmed the emergency order two weeks ago, not last week.